 Dame Alice Owen’s Sports Website (for details of all teams, sports fixtures, results, events and sports news)

 Sport is a vital and exciting part of life at Dame Alice Owen’s.
 We believe it is essential in nurturing skills, confidence and a life-long love of sporting activities.
 There is a huge variety of sports and activities in our curriculum, and all pupils are encouraged to extend their learning in our extensive extra-curricular programme.
 We run lunchtime and after school clubs in a range of sports including football, hockey, rugby, netball, basketball, badminton, cross country, cricket, athletics, tennis and rounders.
-There is also an annual gym and dance display.
+There is also a biannual gym and dance display.
 Regular fixtures take place during the week and we have competitive block fixtures against both state and independent schools on Saturday mornings.
-Sports tours are a regular occurrence in the department, and we are due to embark on an athletics training camp in Lanzarote in 2019 followed by a cricket and netball tour to Sri Lanka in 2020.
+Sports tours are a regular occurrence in the department, with the most recent trip being a joint hockey and rugby festival to Holland in 2019.

 The PE facilities, including our main indoor area (The F.E.
-Cleary Sports Centre) are just as impressive and wide-ranging, with another gymnasium, an all-weather pitch, a dance studio, tennis and netball courts.
-Adjacent to the fields we have a new sports pavilion and a state of the art grass football pitch of an exceptionally high standard.
+Cleary Sports Centre) are just as impressive and wide-ranging, with a second gymnasium, an all-weather pitch, dance studio, tennis and netball courts also on site.
+We have recently added a new fitness suite to our indoor facilities with an expensive range of equipment.
+Adjacent to the main fields we have a new sports pavilion and a state of the art 1st X1 grass football pitch of an exceptionally high standard.

 At Key Stage 3 pupils will be introduced to a wide variety of sports and activities.
 Pupils will participate in all activities listed above, plus table tennis, volleyball, orienteering, problem solving, health related fitness and softball.
 Pupils will develop confidence and skills in these areas, whilst beginning to learn the importance of a healthy lifestyle.
 The primary focus is on developing both range and quality of skills which is assessed within isolated conditions in year 7 before building up to competitive situations in year 8 and 9.
 Lessons are taught in single sex groups of similar ability.
 Pupils receive two timetabled one hour lessons per week.